SercoSPA/CLEOPE/readme.md

 | ------------- | ------ |-------------|
 |20 GB|2 GB|2|

-Please note that CLEOPE free account has a limited amount of resources available, thus some notebooks potentialities may be prevented. 👉 Upgrade to *Premium* and break out computational resources limitation for a better programming experience!
+Please note that CLEOPE free account has a limited amount of resources available, thus some notebooks potentialities may be prevented. 👉 Upgrade to *CLEOPE Plus Service* and break out computational resources limitation for a better programming experience!

-### Available Resources under *Premium* subscription
+### Available Resources under *Plus* subscription
 <a id="resources2"></a>

-CLEOPE service can be upgraded to _Premium_ subscription according to [our commercial offer](https://www.onda-dias.eu/cms/services/catalogues/virtual-servers/#general-purpose).
+CLEOPE service can be upgraded to _Plus_ subscription according to [our commercial offer](https://www.onda-dias.eu/cms/services/catalogues/virtual-servers/#general-purpose).
 The increase of the available computational resources will enhance users' programming experience.

-💰 **Monthly subscription upon request: please contact the [ONDA Service Desk](https://www.onda-dias.eu/cms/contact-us/) to upgrade CLEOPE!**
+💰 **Monthly subscription upon request: please [contact us](https://www.onda-dias.eu/cms/contact-us/) to upgrade CLEOPE!**

 ## Python environment and dependencies
 <a id="pyenv"></a>